Frequently Asked Questions (FAQ)

 Your grades will be converted to the German grading system based on the modified Bavarian equation.
 Therefore, you have to submit the grading scheme of your university as well.

-Please show your passion for science, explain your scientific education and point out why you are especially interested in our program in comparison to others.
+- Please explain your scientific education and point out why you are especially interested in our Matter to Life program?

 No. Please do not submit recommendation letters.
 They will not be taken into account.